 - …

-CIC 2025
+CIC 2026

 World's Most Innovative Contests

-($80,000+ worth of Free Enrollments in Jan 2025.)
+$160,000+ worth of Free Enrollments in 2025.

 Canadian Innovation Contest

-The CIC 2024 was one of the largest innovation events for students in grades 2 through 10 worldwide.
+The CIC 2025 was one of the largest innovation events for students in grades 2 through 10 worldwide.
 8,000 students from numerous educational institutions participated in six innovative competitions designed to showcase their potential to learn, compete, and win.

-Canadian Innovation Math Contest (CIMC 2025)
+Canadian Innovation Math Contest (CIMC)

 Objective: This contest is designed to challenge and promote problem-solving, critical thinking, reasoning, and abstract or spatial thinking for the students.
 Learning mathematics through problem-solving activities is the most efficient way for students to develop mathematical skills that will prepare them for the future.